photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [license]: https://github.com/photoprism/photoprism/blob/master/LICENSE

-PhotoPrism is a free tool for importing, filtering and archiving large amounts of JPEG and RAW files.
 Originals, thumbnails and metadata are stored in the file system for easy backup and reliable long-term accessibility.

+This software is still alpha and under active development.
+You're welcome to join our team.

+Our goal is to provide the following features (tested as a proof-of-concept):

+- High-performance command line tool
+- Web frontend
+- No proprietary or binary data formats
+- Duplicate detection
+- Automated tagging using Google TensorFlow
+- Support for reverse geocoding based on latitude and longitude
+- Image search with powerful filters
+- Easy backup and export

 ![](docs/img/search.png)